-If you are wondering which Japanese Shochu to get to make lemon sour at home, this post can help you to choose the right shochu.
+If you are wondering which Japanese Shochu to get to make Japanese Izakaya sour at home, this post can help you to choose the best shochu.

-Generally, there are many reasonable Shochu to make the casual Izakaya drink at home.
+Generally, in Japan, reasonable Korui Shochu is preferred to make the casual Izakaya drink at home.

 Lemon sour is one of the popular cocktails to enjoy at home, and the clear smooth, and not expensive Shochu is preferred.

-However, when we live in countries outside Japan, it’s hard to get such as reasonable Shochu (but we can get vodka).
+However, when we live in countries outside Japan, it’s hard to get such reasonable Korui Shochu (so I use vodka instead).

 So, in this post, I will share which Shochu you should get to make authentic lemon sour at home.

 - The Best Japanese Shochu For Lemon Sour

 - Kinmiya Shochu Is Also The Best Shochu For Lemon Sour

 - The Bottom Line

 - How To Make Lemon Sour At Home